umccr/MAF-summary/README.md

 ## Summarising and visualising multiple MAF files

 To summarise multiple MAF files run the *[summariseMAFs.R](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFs.R)* script.
-It will generate set of plots and excel spreadsheets summarising each MAF file.
+This script catches the arguments from the command line and passes them to the *[summariseMAFs.Rmd](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFs.Rmd)* script to produce the html report, generate set of plots and excel spreadsheets summarising each MAF file.

 **Script**: *[summariseMAFs.R](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFs.R)*

-Argument no. | Description
+Argument | Description
 ------------ | ------------
-1 | Directory with MAF files
+--maf_dir | Directory with *MAF* files
-2 | List of MAF files to be processed.
-Each file name is expected to be separated by comma 3 | Desired names of each cohort.
-The names are expected to be in the same order as provided MAF files 4 | Output directory
+--maf_files | List of *MAF* files to be processed.
+Each file name is expected to be separated by comma --cohorts | Desired names of each cohort.
+The names are expected to be in the same order as provided *MAF* files --out_dir | Output directory
 <br />

-Command line use example:
+**Command line use example**:

 ```
 Rscript summariseMAFs.R --maf_dir /data --maf_files PACA-AU.icgc.simple_somatic_mutation.maf,PACA-CA.icgc.simple_somatic_mutation.maf --cohorts ICGC-PACA-AU,ICGC-PACA-CA --out_dir MAF_summary
 ```
 <br>

-This will generate the following output tables and plots:
+This will generate ***summariseMAFs.html*** report, *[summariseMAFs.md](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFs.md)* markdown report.
+It will also create a folder with user-defined name with the following output tables and plots:

 Output file | Component | Description
 ------------ | ------------| -----------